thesandboxgame/sandbox-smart-contracts/docs/topics/asset/asset-minter.md

 ## Introduction

 The primary function of AssetMinter is to mint a new **asset** with [Gems and a catalyst](../catalyst/catalyst.md) bound to it.
-It uses the function expose by the AssetAttributesRegistry in order to do it.
+It uses the function expose by the [Asset registry](./asset-attributes-registry.md) in order to do it.

 ## Model